-- a.
-Company applies the credit-adjusted effective interest rate to the amortized cost of the financial asset from initial recognition. - b. financial assets that are not purchased or originated credit-impaired financial assets but subsequently have become credit-impaired financial assets.
-For those financial assets, the Company applies the effective interest rate to the amortized cost of the financial asset in subsequent reporting periods.
+- a. purchased or originated credit-impaired financial assets.
+For those financial assets, the Group applies the credit-adjusted effective interest rate to the amortized cost of the financial asset from initial recognition. - b. financial assets that are not purchased or originated credit-impaired financial assets but subsequently have become credit-impaired financial assets.
+For those financial assets, the Group applies the effective interest rate to the amortized cost of the financial asset in subsequent reporting periods.